Biplane fighter aces

 On 3 November, Lieutenant Duncan possibly damaged one of two S.79s that he intercepted over Kumbina.

-On an early patrol on 4 November over Metemma three Gladiators from 1 SAAF Squadron were attacked from above by four CR.42s from 412a Squadriglia.
+On an early patrol on 4 November over Metema three Gladiators from 1 SAAF Squadron were attacked from above by four CR.42s from 412a Squadriglia.
 The South Africans swiftly turned the tables, Lieutenant L. leC.
 Theron shooting down one from which the pilot baled out, while Captain Brian Boyle and Lieutenant Duncan claimed two more (Duncan’s was not confirmed).
 The Italian pilots claimed to have shot down one Gladiator and reported the loss only of the aircraft shot down by Theron.

-Meanwhile Major Schalk van Schalkwyk (N5855) of 1 SAAF Squadron had also taken off from Azzoza, but on arriving over the front was also attacked by the CR.42s.
+Meanwhile, Major Schalk van Schalkwyk (N5855) of 1 SAAF Squadron had also taken off from Azzoza, but on arriving over the front was also attacked by the CR.42s.
 Observers on the ground at once rang the strip at ‘Heston’ to report the lone Gladiator in combat with eight opponents, and despite thick mud caused by an unexpected downpour during the night, Captain Brian Boyle at once took off, arriving just in time to see the commanding officer's Gladiator going down in flames, the pilot taking to his parachute with his clothes on fire; he did not survive.
 Immediately Boyle was also attacked, bullets entering the cockpit and wounding him in hands and legs; desperately he fought on until the engine of N5852 stopped, and he had to crash-land between the lines.
 Boyle was brought in by Indian troops and sent by ambulance to Wadi Seidna where he was hospitalised for some weeks.
 He was subsequently warded a DFC (1 SAAF Squadron’s first) on 7 January 1941 for his gallant action in going single-handed to van Schalkwyk’s assistance.

 Capitano Raffi reported that four victories were claimed as a result of these engagements, but Sottotenente Rosmino's aircraft was hit and he returned with his parachute pack riddled with bullets.

 While this was going on, the two pilots fighting the CR.42s had managed to drive them off, each claiming one of the fighters shot down; no losses of CR.42s were recorded however, although either or both of those attacked may have been damaged, and force-landed.
-Two more victories were claimed by the Italians to raise their total for the day to six, two or three of which were credited to Tenente Mario Visintini, who claimed two destroyed and one probable enemy aircraft in the Gondar area during the day.

-On 11 November Lieutenants John Coetzer, Duncan and Servaas de K. Viljoen set off for Gallabat to intercept bombers.
-West of the town they ran into eight enemy fighters instead.
+Lieutenants John Coetzer, Duncan and Servaas de K. Viljoen of 1 SAAF Squadron had set off for Gallabat to intercept bombers.
+West of the town they ran into a reported eight enemy fighters instead.
 These were stepped up in echelon in three groups, 1524 meters above the three Gladiators.
 Despite tactical and numerical disadvantage, the South Africans attacked, chasing two of the Fiats down to ground level before they escaped, while the rest made one pass on the Gladiators and then fled.
+One Gladiator returned damaged by a single explosive bullet.

 On the morning on 27 January 1941, six Hurricanes and six Gladiators of 1 SAAF Squadron, using Sabderat as an advanced landing ground for refuelling, attacked Gura airfield during the day, many aircraft being seen there.
 While Major Wilmot, Lieutenant Theron and a third pilot remained above as top cover, the other nine strafed, claiming hits on nine S.79s, seven S.81s and three Ca.133s.